18 Billing Cycles Intro APR | Best for Bank of America customers

 Intro offer

-If you’re a Bank of America customer with significant checking, savings or investment account balances, the Bank of America Unlimited Cash Rewards card will prove quite valuable thanks to the Preferred Rewards program.
-This exclusive Bank of America perk can boost your Unlimited Cash Rewards card’s flat rate up to 2.62 percent.
+If you’re a Bank of America customer with a substantial checking, savings or investment account balance, you may find the Bank of America Unlimited Cash Rewards card to be quite valuable thanks to the Preferred Rewards program.
+This exclusive Bank of America perk can boost your Unlimited Cash Rewards card’s flat rate by up to 2.62 percent.
 This increased rate would make the Unlimited Cash Rewards card not just one of the best flat-rate cash back cards, but possibly the highest-earning flat-rate card on the market today.

 However, anyone who doesn’t qualify for the higher tiers of the Preferred Rewards program might want to consider a 2 percent flat-rate card or a tiered rewards card.
 Continue reading to learn more about the Unlimited Cash Rewards card’s best features, where it stands among competing cards and whether it’s a good fit for your wallet.